-We should note that the account we have with MacUpdate that has no links to SUNRISE (so no way for MacUpdate people to know) is able to save preference settings such as whether to receive MacUpdate promos by email.
+The account with MacUpdate that has no links to SUNRISE is able to save preference settings such as whether to receive MacUpdate promos by email.
 However, do the exact same change to the preferences of the SUNRISE account and MacUpdate displays the warning.
 "There was an error saving your settings".
 Same browser, the same computer and at roughly the same time (well, within about 10 minutes), but with vastly different outcomes noticed on both accounts.
 Therefore, MacUpdate has chosen to lock the SUNRISE account for some reason, preventing SUNRISE from making a software submission request to list a software title on the MacUpdate web site.

 The next test is to delete the SUNRISE account, and create a new one from a different location and computer to see what happens.
 Any differences?

 MacUpdate.com has just sent a couple of MacUpdate promos emails to the SUNRISE web email account.
 Probably a coincidence.